LiliaFramework/Lilia/documentation/docs/hooks/configuration_modules.md

 **Purpose**

 Called just before an embed is posted to the configured Discord webhook, allowing you to log or monitor Discord messages.

+**When Called**

+This hook is triggered when:
+- A Discord embed is about to be sent to the webhook
+- Discord relay is processing outgoing messages
+- Before Discord message transmission
+- During Discord integration operations

 **Parameters**